Comboyne (1911)

-The Comboyne was a wooden screw steamer built in 1911 at Tuncurry, that was wrecked when it struck an object whilst carrying timber to Wollongong and was lost at approximately 1 mi off Bass Point, Shellharbour, New South Wales on 27 November 1920.
+Comboyne was a wooden screw steamer built in 1911 at Tuncurry, that was wrecked when it struck an object while carrying timber to Wollongong and was lost at approximately 1 mi off Bass Point, Shellharbour, New South Wales on 27 November 1920.

 Ship description and construction

 The Comboyne was started to be built by John Wright (Snr), the founder of the town of Tuncurry and the ship building industry it became known for.
 He died in 1910; his son Ernest continued the business and finished the construction of Comboyne for the Allen Taylor & Company.

 The screw steamer had a wooden single deck with two masts and an elliptical stern, with a length of 137 ft 2 in, breadth of 29 ft 7 in and depth of 7 ft 5 in.

 Ship service history

 Launch and finishing

 The finished hull of the Comboyne was launched from the Messrs.
 Allen Taylor and Co shipbuilding yard Friday 16 June 1911, intended for the Camden Haven trade, and witnessed by a large gathering from all parts of the local district.
 The hull was then towed to Sydney on Monday 26 June 1911 for the fitting of the boilers and engines fitted by Messrs.
 Chapman and Co by the Allen Taylor and Co owned steamer Tuncurry.

 After fit-out the new twin-screw steamer Comboyne, owned by Allen Taylor and Co., Ltd., in partnership with Messrs.
 Wright Bros., left Sydney for Camden Haven on her maiden voyage on the evening of Wednesday 6 September 1911.
 The vessel was described as having been built faithfully of local hardwood with compound engines having cylinders of 11 in x 22 in diameter and a stroke of 16 in producing 40 hp, with a boiler of 12 ft 6 in x 10 ft 0 in, and a hatch 36 ft x 13 ft with electric light having been fitted throughout.
 She had a steam windlass, McFarlane's patent winches, and all the latest appliances.
 The vessel was specially adapted for the carriage of passengers, timber, butter, and fish, and was specially designed for bar and harbour work, whilst being able to carry at least 230 tons on the light draft of 7 ft.
 The captain was Richard Lucy, late of the Wandra.
 Engineer was T. Dun, also of the Wandra.